06 · deep tech · technical

 UnitH2 section (markdown ##)

-Algorithmscan headings → partition per H2 → per-section token check → sliding window subdivision on long sections
+Algorithmscan headings → partition per H2 → per-section size check → sliding window subdivision on long sections

 ReturnsList[(text, section_label)]